Sargent (film)

 Sargent is a 1977 Pakistani Urdu language action thriller film directed by Aslam Irani.
 The cast includes Asif Khan, Najma, and Mustafa Qureshi.

 Plot

-The story of Sargent (Sergeant in English) is about a brave and honest police officer Farid, who puts his life on the line against criminals and smugglers.
+The story of Sargent (Sergeant translated in English) is about a brave and honest police officer Farid, who puts his life on the line against criminals and smugglers.
 The other main character is Dilawar, a young man who is misguided by society and turns into a criminal.
 Dilawar is oppressed, but when the oppression increases, he ends the oppressor.
 The third character is Shabnam, a woman whose husband gets killed in an accident and people rob her of her dignity.